Here are a few of my favorite ruins and abandoned places in Pennsylvania you can legally visit.

 Today, this once-bustling borough is reduced to fewer than 10 residents.
 While most of the buildings have been torn down, it’s still fascinating to drive around the old streets and see the curbs, gutters, and stone steps that are surrounded by fields of forested land.

-The most popular spot at Centralia is Graffiti Highway, but access to this stretch of abandoned roadway is legally questionable.
-Driving on the public roads, however, is still fascinating.
+The most popular spot at Centralia was Graffiti Highway, but this spot was sadly destroyed recently by the property owner.
+Despite this, driving on the public roads through town, however, is still fascinating.

 Mount Moriah Cemetery